xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 >
 > Katalon Recorder version 5.6.0 onwards.

-This article introduces you to DDT commands in Katalon Recorder and shows you how to implement DDT in a test case.
+This article introduces you to the supported DDT commands and data file formats in Katalon Recorder.

 ## Data-driven commands